Last updated: 25 May 2026

 Sangiovese is the dominant grape across Tuscany, but it behaves like a different variety in each of its homes.
 In Chianti Classico, planted on the higher, cooler hills between Florence and Siena, it gives wines of bright red fruit, sour cherry, dried herbs, and a sometimes slightly austere finish.
 In Montalcino, where it is grown as the Sangiovese Grosso clone (locally called Brunello), it produces a more structured, longer-ageing wine with deeper colour and more tannin.
 In Montepulciano, the clone is known as Prugnolo Gentile and the wines tend to be plummier and more open in their youth.

 The same grape, the same broad family of soils, but three quite different propositions.
-If you have only ever drunk supermarket Chianti and dismissed Sangiovese, you have not really drunk Sangiovese yet.
+Anyone whose experience of Sangiovese is limited to inexpensive Chianti has not really met the grape.

 Chianti Classico is the original heartland, between Florence and Siena, and the wines worth caring about within Tuscany's wider Chianti zone almost all come from here.
 The classification pyramid runs Annata at the entry tier, then Riserva (longer ageing), then Gran Selezione (introduced in 2014 for top-tier wines from estate fruit).
 The consortium has also recently added a UGA system that divides Chianti Classico into eleven named sub-villages, which is the kind of detail Burgundy lovers will recognise immediately.